hashir-sheikh-da/AI-Content-Generator/README.md

     5. Conclusion

 ### 1. Introduction
-This project comprises two assignments, each designed to leverage the capabilities of Google's Gemini AI for various text processing tasks.
-The first assignment was completed in-class, focusing on building a basic web app for text and Shayari generation.
+This project comprises two assignments, each designed to leverage the capabilities of Google's Gemini AI for various text-processing tasks.
+The first assignment was completed in class, focusing on building a basic web app for text and Shayari generation.
 The second, a take-home assignment, extended the functionality to include text summarization and translation.

 ### 2. Getting Started and Running the Application
 #### Prerequisites